TroelsMortensen/CodeLabs/Tutorials/EfcSetupIntro/003 Add db tools.md

 # CLI Tools
-Various actions against EFC is done through the CLI tools.
+Various actions against EFC are done through the CLI tools.
 The tools are installed as a global tool, so you can use them from any project.
 Therefore, this needs only be done once.

 ## Install the tools
 Open then terminal and run the following command: